CSeCIITB/LS-2024-Intro-to-Crypto/Project/README.md

 The submission will be tested on various input sizes and it is gauranteed that the (plaintext,ciphertext) pairs will form an invertible matrix modulo 26.

+### Example
+Given the message "ANTCATDOG" and ciphertext "TIMFINWLY", the key produced should be "GYBNQKURP"

 ### Submission
 Submit the link of the github repo containing your script [here](https://forms.gle/82L7kcDBP2VbZQEBA).